This article was updated May 2023.

 Obviously, if your goal is to be able to do pull ups, then you will need to get access to a pull up bar of some sort, whether it’s at home, the gym or even at a local park.
 There may, however, be times when you can’t access a bar for a period and need to find an alternative for pull ups… what should you do?
 Fear not!
-I’m here to share some of the most effective exercises you can do for pull ups that don’t require a pull up bar:
+I’m here to share some of the best pull up alternatives you can do without a pull up bar:

 Rows are an excellent movement that engage your back muscles, shoulders, arms and core.
 The great thing about rows is that they can be modified depending on what equipment you have available and also your ability.
 The most common ways you can do rows (without and fancy cable machines at the gym) are: